Aiven-Open/pghoard/_sources/development.rst.txt

 =======

 The Vagrantfile can be used to setup a vagrant development environment.
-The vagrant environment has python 3.6, 3.7, 3.8 and 3.9 virtual environments and installations of postgresql 9.6, 10, 11 and 12.
+The vagrant environment has python 3.6, 3.7, 3.8 and 3.9 virtual environments and installations of postgresql 10 and newer.

 By default vagrant up will start a Virtualbox environment.
 The Vagrantfile will also work for libvirt, just prefix VAGRANT_DEFAULT_PROVIDER=libvirt to the vagrant up command.

-Any combination of Python (3.6, 3.7 and 3.8) and Postgresql (9.6, 10, 11 and 12)

 Bring up vagrant instance and connect via ssh::

 vagrant up
 vagrant ssh
 vagrant@ubuntu2004:~$ cd /vagrant

-Test with Python 3.6 and Postgresql 9.6

-vagrant@ubuntu2004:~$ source ~/venv3.6/bin/activate
-vagrant@ubuntu2004:~$ PG_VERSION=9.6 make unittest
-vagrant@ubuntu2004:~$ deactivate

 Test with Python 3.7 and Postgresql 10